learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 This command will again cause a flurry of activity in your terminal.
 You may see some warnings in the mix of output, but that is normal.
-After a few moments, you should see some messaging about packages being added and regain control of the command-line.
+After a few moments, you should see some messaging about packages being added and regain control of the command line.
 You're now ready to run this assignment's tests.
 Type the following to do so:

 ```sh